 World’s first transplantation of iPS photoreceptor cells

-In 2020, Kobe City Eye Hospital performed the first transplant of iPS developed retinal cells to treat a genetic eye disease.
-This has opened up new possibilities for the use of iPS cells which can be programmed to create any new cell in regenerative medicine.
+Kobe City Eye Hospital per-formed the first transplant of iPS-developed retinal cells to treat genetic eye disease, opening up new possibilities for the use of iPS cells - which can be programmed to create any new cell - in regenerative medicine.